- Value for money.

 They also have training webinars that are recorded.
 Plus, they have a blog with lots of helpful articles for all aspects of your business.

-Helium 10 have their own help center.
+Helium 10 have their own help center and blog.
 Here you can find a lot of articles covering the many tools that they have.
 They also have a chatbot and a contact form if you need specific help.

 Plus, you can find a ton of videos on their YouTube channel.
 They also have a regular podcast and their own Facebook group.